 "The way that teaching is set up on the module clearly demonstrates the good practice that the module teaches about, e.g. active learning; use of flipped classroom."

-Admissions are now open for January 2024 start, please see How to Apply.
+We are now accepting applications for a September 2024 start, please see How to Apply.

 The overall aim of the programme is to help staff develop and enhance as educators.
 Staff who take the programme will be able to complete observations and practice education skills, and will learn about a variety of teaching methods and theories of learning.